ERMoE: Eigen-Reparameterized Mixture-of-Experts for Stable Routing and Interpretable Specialization

 \section{Abstract}

-Mixture-of-Experts (MoE) architectures expand model capacity by sparsely activating experts, but suffer from two core challenges: misalignment between router logits and each expert’s internal structure leads to unstable routing and expert underutilization, and load imbalances create straggler bottlenecks.
-Standard solutions, such as auxiliary load-balancing losses, can reduce load disparities but often weaken expert specialization and hurt downstream performance.
-To address these issues, we propose ERMoE, a sparse MoE transformer that reparameterizes each expert in a learned orthonormal eigenbasis and replaces learned gating logits with an Eigenbasis Score—the cosine similarity between input features and an expert’s basis.
-This content-aware routing ties token assignments directly to experts’ representation spaces, inherently stabilizing utilization and promoting interpretable specialization without sacrificing sparsity.
-Crucially, ERMoE eliminates the need for explicit balancing losses and avoids the interfering gradients they introduce.
-We demonstrate that ERMoE achieves state-of-the-art accuracy on ImageNet classification and cross-modal image-text retrieval benchmarks (e.g., COCO, Flickr30K), while naturally producing flatter expert load distributions.
-Moreover, a 3D MRI variant (ERMoE-\textit{ba}) improves brain age prediction accuracy by over 7\% and yields anatomically interpretable expert specializations.
-ERMoE thus introduces a new architectural principle for sparse expert models, directly addressing core routing instabilities and enabling improved performance with scalable, interpretable specialization.
+Mixture-of-Experts (MoE) models expand capacity via sparse expert activation, but routing logits can misalign with expert structure (unstable routing, underutilization) and load imbalance can create stragglers.
+Auxiliary load-balancing losses reduce disparity but often weaken specialization and downstream accuracy.
+We propose ERMoE, a sparse MoE transformer that reparameterizes each expert in a learned orthonormal eigenbasis and routes with an Eigenbasis Score (cosine similarity between token features and an expert basis) instead of learned gating logits.
+By tying assignments to each expert’s representation space, ERMoE stabilizes utilization, improves interpretability, and removes explicit balancing losses and their gradient interference.
+ERMoE reaches state-of-the-art results on ImageNet and image-text retrieval (COCO, Flickr30K) with flatter expert loads.
+A 3D MRI variant (ERMoE-\textit{ba}) improves brain age prediction by over 7\% and yields anatomically interpretable expert specializations.